petitparser/dart-petitparser/README.md

 ```

 Again, since this is plain Dart, common code refactorings such as renaming a production updates all references correctly.
 Also code navigation and code completion works as expected.

+> [!TIP]
+> Note that `ref` is not limited to subclasses of `GrammarDefinition`, it can be used from anywhere in Dart.
+To build the resulting parser use `resolve(parser)` on the root node of the grammar.

 To attach custom production actions you might want to further subclass your grammar definition and override overriding the necessary productions defined in the superclass: